hiltmon/hiltmon.github.io/content/blog/multiple-themes-in-sublime-text-2/index.md

 Next time you open a file where you have set type-specific user settings, the theme specified will be used.
 Nice!

 See also [My Sublime Text 2 Setup](https://hiltmon.com/blog/2012/08/14/my-sublime-text-2-setup/) and [Multi-Platform Editing Is Sublime](https://hiltmon.com/blog/2012/11/26/multi-platform-editing-is-sublime/).
-And follow me at [@hiltmon](https://https://twitter.com/hiltmon) on Twitter or [@hiltmon](https://alpha.app.net/hiltmon) on App.Net.
+And follow me at [@hiltmon](https://twitter.com/hiltmon) on Twitter.